News

 Equity United

-The private equity fund Equity United PE1 was fully invested as of 31 December 2023, and active work with eight portfolio companies continued throughout the third quarter of 2025.
+Equity United PE1 private equity fund was fully invested as of 31 December 2023, and active work with 8 portfolio companies continued throughout Q1 2026.

 Nordic Vehicles Group